Understanding status progression and timing

 - For human translations: queued for translator assignment

-- Translator actively working on content
+started - Translator actively working on content

-- Translation completed, awaiting your approval
+client_review - Translation completed, awaiting your approval

-- Translation approved and finalized
+finished - Translation approved and finalized

-- Order payment unsuccessful
+payment_failed - Order payment unsuccessful

 - Usually caused by missing payment details